 Missing checkpoint verification, missing checkpoint times (for checkpoints that have opening and closing times), or loss of the brevet card (regardless of how far into the ride a rider is) are grounds for possible disqualification.
 Each rider is responsible for seeing that proof of passage allowed by the organizer is obtained for each checkpoint.

 Overall time limits vary for each brevet according to the distance.
 These are: (in hours and minutes, HH:MM) 13:30 for 200 KM, 20:00 for 300 KM, 27:00 for 400 KM, 40:00 for 600 KM, and 75:00 for 1000 KM.
-A rider’s total elapsed time is calculated from the opening time of the start control (regardless of the rider’s actual start time) to the rider’s arrival time at the finish control.
-Additionally, riders must arrive at each checkpoint between the opening and closing time for the checkpoint.
+A rider’s total elapsed time is calculated from the opening time of the start checkpoint (regardless of the rider’s actual start time) to the rider’s arrival time at the finish checkpoint .
+Additionally, riders must arrive at each timed checkpoint between the opening and closing time for the checkpoint.
 These times are noted on the brevet card with the information for the checkpoints.

-If a rider arrives at a checkpoint after it has closed and the ride organizer is satisfied that the rider's lateness is due to the occurrence of something unforeseen and beyond the control of the rider (such as a road closure or stopping to help at a traffic accident), then the ride organizer may waive the fact that the rider arrived at the control late and allow the rider to continue.
+If a rider arrives at the final checkpoint after it has closed and the ride organizer is satisfied that the rider's lateness is due to the occurrence of something unforeseen and beyond the control of the rider (such as a road closure or stopping to help at a traffic accident), then the ride organizer may waive the fact that the rider arrived at the finish checkpoint late.
 Poor bicycle or equipment maintenance, fatigue, lack of fitness, hunger, etc. are not unforeseen and beyond the control of the rider and therefore will not serve as a valid reason for being late.
-Subject to the foregoing, failure to make all checkpoints, even if the brevet is done within the overall time limit, will result in disqualification.
+Subject to the foregoing, failure to make all checkpoints along the route, even if the brevet is done within the overall time limit, will result in disqualification.